open-telemetry/oteps/text/0098-metric-instruments-explained.md

 ### Synchronous cumulative and asynchronous delta helpers

-A cumulative measurement can be converted into delta measurement by remember the last-reported value.
+A cumulative measurement can be converted into delta measurement by remembering the last-reported value.
 A helper instrument could offer to emulate synchronous cumulative measurements by remembering the last-reported value and reporting deltas synchronously.

 A delta measurement can be converted into a cumluative measurement by remembering the sum of all reported values.
 A helper instrument could offer to emulate asynchronous delta measurements in this way.